 Equip PCs and servers with the latest, greatest anti-virus software, and install security against malware threats.
 Firewalls should be installed at every level: from the operating system to the router, and even the internet service protocol, as required by the complexity of your system.

-Take precautions to perform daily malware scans on your website – even if you are running your website securely, it doesn’t hurt to add another layer of protection.
+You can also perform malware scans on your website – even if you are running your website securely, it doesn’t hurt to add another layer of protection.
 Daily scans can help you identify and detect suspicious code on the front end of your site, a good sign that a hacker has successfully exploited your website.

 7) Limit failed login attempts